Kintyre has a marvellous history with settlements before the early AD at least.

-War inevitably occurs and the Kintyre region didn’t escape conflict.
-Once the Vikings invaded the Kingdom of Dalriada it was ultimately destroyed.
-In its place the region became named Argyle (now Argyll) which means Gaelic Coast and this was ruled locally by a chap called Godred Crovan.
+War inevitably occurs, and the Kintyre region didn’t escape the conflict.
+Once the Vikings invaded the Kingdom of Dalriada, it was ultimately destroyed.
+In its place, the area became named Argyle (now Argyll) which means Gaelic Coast and this was ruled locally by a chap called Godred Crovan.
 Remember this name!

 On to the Battle of the Kings!

-Basically in 1093 the King of Norway, Magnus, had had enough of being Mr Nice Guy and decided he was going to let Malcolm, the King of Scotland have some and take his lands!
+Basically, in 1093 the King of Norway, Magnus, had had enough of being Mr Nice Guy and decided he was going to let Malcolm, the King of Scotland, have some and take his lands!
 To stop unnecessary bloodshed, Malcolm promised Magnus he could have the western islands but couldn’t have the mainland.
-Except he worded it rather carelessly and said something like, "If thouest can sail around a land and your rudder is deployed you may have that land west of Scotland".
-He should have just said you can have the western islands, but no, he had to be clever.
+Except he worded it rather carelessly and said something like, “If thouest can sail around land and your rudder is deployed you may have that land west of Scotland”.
+He should have just said you can have the western islands, but no, he had to be smart.

 Tarbert Boat Dragging, aye!

 In a plot worthy of Dynasty (apparently) this was all the idea of the scheming little brother of Malcolm, Donalbain.
 In true Machiavellian style when Malcolm was later killed in battle, Donalbain quickly took the throne and in betrayal to the Gaelic people confirmed Magnus should indeed have Kintyre.
-Despite the fact he was probably doing this to save lives, this made him very unpopular for some strange reason and Malcolm's son Duncan later deposed him after what may have been a very uncomfortable conversation!
+Despite the fact he was probably doing this to save lives, this made him very unpopular.
+Malcolm’s son Duncan later deposed him after what may have been a very uncomfortable conversation!

 Rebellion against Magnus followed, and much fighting ensued until Edgar, another son of Malcolm, signed over the entirety of Kintyre to Magnus in another act of betrayal, if only for peace.
-The struggle for independence didn’t end there either and now I'm confused as to who's on what side here!
+The struggle for independence didn’t end there.

-Roll on to mid 12th century and Somerled, a product of Gael-Gall mixed blood and the husband of Godred Crovan’s grand-daughter led a successful revolt against Norway and Kintyre once again became independent.
+Roll on to mid 12th century and Somerled, a product of Gael-Gall mixed blood and the husband of Godred Crovan’s grand-daughter, led a successful revolt against Norway and Kintyre once again became independent.
 (Remember Godred?)
-Imagine how Magnus' rule must have burned in his mind for his family to take up the cause!
+Imagine how Magnus’ rule must have burned in his mind for his family to take up the cause!
 The successful revolt became known as the Gaelic Renaissance and Somerled later became Thane of Argyll, Kintyre and Lorne.
 With Norse blood in Kintyre diluting over the next few generations, we would see the rise of the Clan Donald and the Lord of the Isles for the next 300 years.
 That is, until James I revokes the title in Kintyre.

-Somerled’s grandson Donald then established Saddell Abbey in 1207 and the remains stand to this day with some fantastic examples of the stone carvings of the period.
+Somerled’s grandson Donald established Saddell Abbey in 1207, and the remains stand to this day with some fantastic examples of the stone carvings of the period.
 It is rumoured that Somerled was buried here after the Battle of Renfrew.
-Saddell Abbey is just a short drive from the Cuilidh Kintyre Holiday Home in Carradale and about 25 minutes from Gowanlea Heights B&B in Campbeltown.
+Saddell Abbey is just a short drive from the Cuilidh Kintyre Holiday Home in Carradale and about 25 minutes from Gowanlea B&B in Campbeltown.